Degree Fulfillment

 • As with students with one declared program, the maximum number of courses students with two declared programs may overlap to the Core is two.
 Students may not overlap core courses with both of their programs (triple-counting).

-Transfer Credit Toward the Major and Concentration
+Transfer Credit Toward the Major and Other Programs of Study

-Declaring a Major or Concentration
+Declaring a Major or Other Programs of Study

 Beginning the Major Declaration Process